Logo Logo

 An injection is a broad class of attack vectors where the attacker provides an altered input to a program.
 When the input gets executed as a part of a command or a query, the result obtained is completely altered.
 It is listed as the most dangerous threat in OWASP’s top 10 vulnerabilities.

-SQL Injection attack.
-An injection is a broad class of attack vectors where the attacker provides an altered input to a program.
-SQL Query Injection.
+SQL Injection attack An injection is a broad class of attack vectors where the attacker provides an altered input to a program SQL Query Injection

 This flaw allows the malefactors to execute a discrete code on the host operating system through a vulnerable application which could lead to data loss, data corruption, and loss of credibility.